HCIILAB/SCUT-HCCDoc_Dataset_Release/README.md

-When submiting the application form to us, please list or attached 1-2 of your publications in recent 6 years to indicate that you (or your team) do research in the related research fields of OCR, handwriting analysis and recognition, document image processing, intelligent education, and so on.
+When submiting the application form to us, please list or attached 1-2 of your publications in recent 6 years to indicate that you (or your team) do research in the related research fields of OCR, handwriting analysis and recognition, document image processing, and so on.
 We will give you the decompression password after your letter has been received and approved.

 ## Description